caplin/project-templates/trading-template/README.md

     The trading adapter receives a `Trade created` event and returns an empty record.

-3. Send a contribution to the subject `/TEMPLATE/TRADE`.
+3. Create and send a new contribution to the subject `/TEMPLATE/TRADE`.
 Include the following field-value pairs in the contribution:

+    ```
-    * MsgType=Open
+    MsgType=Open

-    * TradingProtocol=ESP
+    TradingProtocol=ESP

-    * RequestID=1
+    RequestID=1

-    * Price=1.234
+    Price=1.234
+    ```

-    For more information on using Liberator Explorer to send a contribution to a messaging channel, see [Using Liberator Explorer to Request and Send Data](https://www.caplin.com/developer/component/liberator/how-can-i/liberator-use-liberator-explorer-to-request-and-send-data#Publishing-data-contributions).
+    For instructions on how to create a contribution, see [Using Liberator Explorer to Request and Send Data](https://www.caplin.com/developer/component/liberator/how-can-i/liberator-use-liberator-explorer-to-request-and-send-data#Publishing-data-contributions).

     On receiving the contribution, the trading library transitions from state `Initial` to state `Executing`.
-For the sake of simplicity, and because the example adapter is not connected to a backend trading system, the example adapter assumes that the trade completes immediately and successfully.

-    The adapter returns a `Confirm` message that completes the trade.
+The example adapter assumes that the trade completes successfully and immediately returns a `Confirm` message.

 ## Setting JVM options